Grazen0/blog/posts/chip-8/binary-and-hex.md

 Okay, cool.
 But why?

 Well, of course, each bit (digit) in a binary number can only have two possible values.
-Therefore, whereas the value of a decimal digit is 10 times bigger than that of the digit to its left, the value of a bit is 2 times bigger than that of the digit to its left.
+Therefore, whereas the value of a decimal digit is 10 times bigger than that of the digit to its right, the value of a bit is 2 times bigger than that of the digit to its right.
 That's pretty much all there's to it!
 Apart from the difference in possible values for each digit, it can be calculated like a regular number.

 To illustrate this, let's take a look at this binary number in a table similar to the one I made before.
 (I'll ignore the last 3 bits, since they don't have any value due to being `0`)